Backslash: Text markup

 The backslash is used in the TeX typesetting system and in RTF files to begin markup tags.

 In USFM, the backslash is used to mark format features for editing Bible translations.

-In caret notation, ^\ represents the control character 0x1C, file separator.
-This is entirely a coincidence and has nothing to do with its use in file paths.
+In caret notation, ^\ represents the control character 0x1C, File Separator.

 Mathematics

 A backslash-like symbol is used for the set difference.

 The backslash is also sometimes used to denote the right coset space.